 For outstanding performance share grants made prior to May 2018, performance shares are earned in three equal annual installments based upon the Company's total shareholder return relative to a pre-approved performance share peer group during each calendar year performance period and vest at the end of a three-year service period, subject to continued service with the Company.
-For purposes of these performance share awards, total shareholder return is determined as the increase in the 20-day average share price preceding the end of the performance period, plus the dividends paid with respect to such shares during such period, expressed as a percentage of the 20-day average share price preceding the end of a three-year service period is determined at the beginning of the performance period based on that year's performance, and earned shares generally remain subject to a service-based vesting requirement through the end of the full three-year service period.
-In addition, the performance share botal shareholder return is above the median of our performance share peer group and will not pay out greater than target if our absolute total shareholder return is negative.
+For purposes of these performance share awards, total shareholder return is determined as the increase in the 20-day average share price preceding the end of the performance period, plus the dividends paid with respect to such shares during such period, expressed as a percentage of the 20-day average share price preceding the beginning of the performance period.
+The performance-based vesting level of one-third of the award is determined at the end of each year of the performance period based on that year's performance, and earned shares generally remain subject to a service-based vesting requirement through the end of the full three-year service period.
+In addition, the performance shares will pay out at target if our relative total shareholder return is above the median of our performance share peer group and will not pay out greater than target if our absolute total shareholder return is negative.